garrett-lieb/challenge-week-5-daily-planner/README.md

-# challenge-week-5-daily-planner
+# daily-planner-exercise

   ## Description

 This is a daily planner created as a challenge exercise for week 5 of the edX/U of Oregon coding bootcamp.
 It displays the hours of a hypthetical workday and allows the user to create a schedule and see upcoming and past events logged to local storage.
+The clock at the top shows the date, time, and day of week so the user can keep their tasks orgainzed.
+Additionally, the hour-rows are color coded so the user can know what events and notes pertain to the past, current, and future hours of their work day.

+imgsrc

  ## Instalation